14 - 16 Courses

 Why choose Calderdale College?

-Calderdale College have been successfully supporting young people who are home educated since 2013.
+Calderdale College have been successfully supporting young people who are home educated since 2013, in fact we’re proud to say that we were one of the first colleges in the country to do so.

-Applicants must have been educated at home for a minimum of 12 months and have provided evidence of appropriate education taking place at home to the local authority EHE team.
-The college provision is part time only, and intended to supplement education taking place at home.
+Applicants must have been educated from home for a minimum of 12 months and be approved by the Local Authority Education Welfare team.
+The college provision is part-time only, and intended to supplement education taking place at home.

-The responsibility of the child’s education remains with the parents/carers.
+The main responsibility of the child’s education remains with the parents/carers.

 Contact us